carboncope/aclib/README.md

 # aclib
-Automation API helper lib that provides javascript fetch capabilities wrapper.
-I micro replacement for postman due to the sep 15th scratchpad deadline.
+Automation API helper lib that provides a javascript fetch capabilities wrapper.
+A micro replacement for postman due to the sep 15th scratchpad deadline.

 ## Example HTML